 - System should be easy to configure and maintain (in an ideal world: Zero touch). - System should be fast. - System should be reliable. - System should work on any client he is using. - System should not be a legal problem for him or his company. - System should still allow him to do regulatory tasks such as virus scanning or backup.

 ACKNOWLEDGMENTS

-The authors would like to thank their families for being so patient with them, Dr. Craig Hamilton and Dr. Manolis Sifalakis for their thoughts on the paper.
+The authors would like to thank his wife and kids for being so patient with him, Dr. Craig Hamilton and Dr. Manolis Sifalakis for their thoughts on the paper.